Fundamental groups of manifolds with positive sectional curvature and torus symmetry: Free actions on mod spheres

 First, we recall the existence of the Steenrod powers

 and the Bockstein homomorphism

 associated to the short exact sequence

-See \cite{Kennard1} or Hatcher \cite[Section 4.L]{Hatcher01} for a summary of the basic properties of these operations.
+See \cite[Section 2]{Kennard13} or Hatcher \cite[Section 4.L]{Hatcher01} for a summary of the basic properties of these operations.

-Second, we require a \textit{secondary decomposition} of Steenrod powers.
-Such decompositions of Steenrod squares were developed by Adams in his resolution of the Hopf invariant one problem (see Adams \cite{Adams60}).
-Liulevicius, Shimada, and Yamanoshita developed odd prime analogues for the Steenrod powers (see Liulevicius \cite{Liulevicius62} and Shimada--Yamanoshita \cite{ShimadaYamanoshita61}).
-We only use the following consequence (see Harper \cite[Theorem 6.2.1.b]{Harper02}):
+Second, we require a {secondary decomposition} of Steenrod powers.
+Such decompositions of Steenrod squares were developed by Adams in his resolution of the Hopf invariant one problem (see \cite{Adams60}).
+Liulevicius, Shimada, and Yamanoshita developed odd prime analogues for the Steenrod powers (see \cite{Liulevicius62,ShimadaYamanoshita61}).
+We only require here the following consequence (see Harper \cite[Theorem 6.2.1.b]{Harper02}):

-\begin{theorem}[A secondary decomposition of Steenrod powers] For any space $X$ and $x \in H^k(M;\Z_p)$, if $\beta(x) = 0$ and $P^1(x) = 0$, then there exist cohomology elements $w_0,w_1\in H^*(M;\Z_p)$ such that
+\begin{theorem}[A secondary decomposition of Steenrod powers] For any space $M$ and $x \in H^k(M;\Z_p)$, if $\beta(x) = 0$ and $P^1(x) = 0$, then there exist cohomology elements $w_0,w_1\in H^*(M;\Z_p)$ such that

 \end{theorem}

 We spend the rest of this section on the proof of Lemma \ref{lem:MorePeriodicityAlg}.
 We will denote $2p$ by $k$, $H^i(M;\Z_p)$ by $H^i$, and $H^*(M;\Z_p)$ by $H^*$.